 Simplify the lessons feature and make learning accessible to a variety of learners.

 Success rate of artist completing lessons

-Amount of mentors being rated along with thier overall experience
+Number of mentors being rated and their overall experience.